-I’ve been to Atlantic City a handful of times since it is such an easy and quick getaway from New York City.
+I’ve been to Atlantic City a handful of times since it is an easy and quick getaway from New York City.
 There is always something going on like a concert or festival.
 I especially enjoy going for the Food and Wine Festival (similar to the one in New York City but more affordable) that is usually the last weekend in July.
-Of course there are the casinos, nightclubs, restaurants, and shopping too.
+Of course, there are the casinos, nightclubs, restaurants, and shopping too.

 Note: This post contains affiliate links.
 See disclosure for more information.

 - NYC to Atlantic City on the Lucky Streak Bus

 - Atlantic City Bus Trip Pros and Cons

 - Tips for Your Visit to Atlantic City